 But if you don’t mind paying a little more, and/or waiting a little while for production & shipping, are some further options:

-A third good option: Kvetun Armory makes a very nice training sword they call the FFG federschwert. https://kvetun-armoury.com/longsword/ffg-federschwert-1.html
+A third good option: Kvetun Armory makes a very nice training sword they call the FFG federschwert. https://kvetun-armoury.com/longsword/ffg-federschwert-1.html NOTE: Kvetun is currently experiencing production and legal issues.
+DO NOT ORDER until told otherwise or this page is changed.

 Whatever you do, please don’t buy a cheap sword from a random online seller!
 Check in with us first.
-There are many, many ‘swords’ out there which look okay at first glance (and even claim to be sparring-safe), but are totally unsafe for sparring.
-A sword which looks good could be unsafe for any number of reasons: some do not flex enough in the thrust, which puts your training partners at risk; some have weak tangs, leading to a high chance of breakage; some are made of low-grade steel which chips, flakes, or bends, leading to sharp metal shards on the floor, among other things.
+There are many, many ‘swords’ out there that look okay at first glance (and even claim to be sparring-safe), but are totally unsafe for sparring.
+A sword that looks good could be unsafe for any number of reasons: some do not flex enough in the thrust, which puts your training partners at risk; some have weak tangs, leading to a high chance of breakage; some are made of low-grade steel which chips, flakes, or bends, leading to sharp metal shards on the floor, among other things.
 We want none of this!
 So please check in with us before buying a sword that is not on this list.

 ‘Heavy’ Gloves